-When installed properly in a Z-Wave network, the WaterCop and a system of water sensors constantly monitor the home for water leakage.
-The water sensors monitor the home for water leakage.
-The water sensors are strategically placed throughout the home.
-If one of these sensors trip, a wireless Z-Wave radio signal is relayed through the Z-Wave home network causing the WaterCop to turn off the household water supply.
+When installed properly in a Z-Wave network, the

+WaterCop® and its system of water sensors constantly monitor the home for water leakage.
+The water sensors are battery operated wireless water/moisture/water level sensors which are strategically placed throughout the home.
+If one of these sensors trip, a wireless Z-Wave radio signal is relayed through the Z-Wave home network causing the WaterCop® to turn off the household water supply.